The Garth

-The Garth is a historic building on Marygate, immediately north of the city centre of York, in England.
+The Garth is a historic building on Marygate, immediately north of the city centre of York, England.

-The building was constructed in 1705, as the Grey Coat School, a charity school for girls.
+The building was constructed in 1705 as the Grey Coat School, a charity school for girls.
 It accommodated up to 40 girls, who were fed, clothed and housed, and trained for domestic service.
 The school moved to Monkgate in 1784.
 In the late 19th century, the building was partly reconstructed, with many of the windows relocated.
-The building was later divided into flats, with many of the larger rooms subdivided.
-The north-west end of the building is now a separate property, known as "Little Garth", and a small part of the building has been incorporated into the neighbouring St Mary's Cottage.
+It was later divided into flats, with several of the larger rooms subdivided.
+The north-west end of the building is now a separate property, known as "Little Garth", and a small part of the structure has been incorporated into the neighbouring St Mary's Cottage.
 The building was Grade II listed in 1971.